brenes/barcode-generator/README.markdown

  1. gem for gbarcode
  2. install native ImageMagick library
  3. run the rake task : rake barcode_setup

+	(If your are on OSX you also need to install the Postscript witch can be installed through Port)

 ### Supported Barcode Formats:
 Gbarcode as of now allows us to generate barcodes in following formats: